Danilo-Mugnaini/hp_stats_generator/README.md

 # HP Stats Generator

-Welcome to the Character Stats Generator project!
+Welcome to the HP Stats Generator project!
 This Python script generates random health stats for warriors using a dice roll mechanic.

 ## Overview

-The Character Stats Generator allows users to name three warriors and roll dice to determine their health stats.
+The HP Stats Generator allows users to name three warriors and roll dice to determine their health stats.
 The game uses dice rolls to simulate randomness, adding an element of chance to the characters' health.

 ## Features